-Go sightseeing in northern Morocco starting from Tangier with its magical Medina.
+Start your 5-day trip in Morocco journey by the guided tour of Tangier and its magical Medina.
 Be impressed by its mythic Hercules Caves, enjoy your time during a memorable Camel Ride, and take full advantage of the breathtaking views from Cap Spartel, the meeting point of the Mediterranean Sea and the Atlantic Ocean.

 Next, ascent the Rif Mountains and take in the flamboyant Chefchaouen then seize your opportunity to explore the ancient Volubilis.
 Continue your journey and wander through the labyrinth of the imperial Fez, then be fascinated by the attractive Kasbah of Udayas of Rabat, and be overwhelmed by the majestic Hassan II mosque of Casablanca.
 Finally, before heading back to Tangier, let yourself be inspired by the artistic Asilah.